mooz/emacs-zlc/README.md

 You can customize the style of the selected item in the *Completions* buffer.

-To change style, @M-x customize-face@ and input @zlc-selected-completion-face@.
+To change style, `M-x customize-face` and input `zlc-selected-completion-face`.